johnmyleswhite/log4r/cran-comments.md

 ## Release Summary

-This is a new release containing major new features, two new vignettes, and some bug fixes.
+This is a bugfix release fixing a serious crash.

 ## Test Environments